manala/manala/docs/commands/manala_init.md

 Init (manala init) will init a project.

-Example: manala init -> resulting in a project init in a directory (default to the current directory)
+Example: manala init -> resulting in a project init in a path (default to the current directory)

 ```
-manala init [dir] [flags]
+manala init [path] [flags]
 ```

 ### Options

 ```
   -h, --help                help for init
-  -i, --recipe string       use recipe name
+  -i, --recipe string       use recipe
-  -o, --repository string   use repository source
+  -o, --repository string   use repository
 ```

 ### Options inherited from parent commands